 Installing EV Infrastructure

 Local governments have a key role to play in accelerating EV adoption, not only in leading by example but in establishing policies allowing for expeditious installation of EV infrastructure while maintaining public safety.
 The New Jersey DEP is developing model ordinances for permitting and inspection of EV charging infrastructure.
 Such policies can allow for faster installation, reducing costs.
-Stay tuned for updates on this process.
+The guidance will be posted here when it is developed..